No Black Mesa Pumped Storage Project | #NoBMPSP

 How Can You Help?

 Join us if we are presenting in your community or talk to your Chapter House and ask your officials to support our resolution to protect Navajo water (see the Documents listed below).
 Talk with your Council Delegate about the impacts of this proposed energy project.
-Lastly, join our email listing to stay up-to-date and informed on our No Black Mesa Pumped Storage Project (#NoBMPSP) Campaign.
-Click Here to subscribe.
 For more information, email info@tonizhoniani.org and ask for our campaign lead, Adrian.

 Documents